-The Society will sponsor an annual technical meeting to promote the objectives of the Society.
-This technical meeting shall be known as ASNE Day.
-The Council may, under unusual circumstances such as a National Emergency, omit ASNE Day.
-The Society may sponsor or support such other meetings as the Council shall determine to be feasible, and congruent with the purposes of the Society.
+The Society will conduct an annual technical meeting to promote the objectives of the Society.
+The Council may vote to omit this technical meeting should unusual circumstances exist.
+The Society may also conduct, sponsor, or support such other meetings as the Council shall determine to be feasible, and congruent with the purposes of the Society.

-The Society will meet annually in the Washington, DC, metropolitan area for the purpose of receiving annual reports of the State of the Society from the officers and committee chairmen, receiving reports from section representatives and conducting any other Society business.
+The Society will meet annually for the purpose of receiving annual reports of the State of the Society from the officers and committee chairmen, receiving reports from section representatives and conducting any other Society business.

 Section 1.
 General

 Standing, which are those necessary for the operation of the Society itself;

 Continuing, which are those that focus on matters of long term interest to the Society, but that may be established or disestablished from time to time; and,